stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/03_traditional_mvc.rst

 1) the View initializes the controller with an instance of itself at creation
 2) the currently active controller can be found by traversing the view hierarchy

+FIXME
+combining two or more roles on the same class can be an acceptable compromise, whose cost is a reduction in flexibility and clarity, and whose advantage is a more streamlined approach for simple cases.
+Note that mixing the roles does not imply that the code responsible for each of these roles should mix as well. it is in fact good practice to keep the code performing each role in separate routines.
+This simplifies both understanding and future refactoring, if the needs emerges.